 Q1.
 What is the SA Live Music Club?

 The SA Live Music Club is a registered, not-for-profit, incorporated Association for recreational musicians and singers.
 Its goal is to help and support people into playing live music.
 Several SA Live Music Club bands have gone on to perform professionally.
 The Club supports its members to develop their musicianship, helps them meet and form bands with like-minded people, and arranges a variety of gigs and events for them where they can perform in public venues.
-The Club was established in 2004, originally for people who had been through the Weekend Warriors Program and who wished to keep connected with the program and continue to perform with like-minded musicians.
-It accepts a limited number of applications for membership from people who have not completed the Program.
-The SA Live Music Club is a separate organisation from the national Weekend Warriors and does not manage or deliver the Weekend Warriors Program, although the Club supports them both.
-Holden Hill Music and the Weekend Warriors are sponsors of the Club.
+The Club was established in 2004, originally for people who had been through the Weekend Warriors Program and who wished to keep connected with the participants and continue to perform with like-minded musicians.
+Nowadays the Club welcomes applications for membership from people who have not completed the Program (see FAQ 5).

 Q2.
 What is the Weekend Warriors Program?

-A. The Weekend Warriors Program is separate entity from the SA Live Music Club.
+A. The Weekend Warriors Program is a completely separate entity from the SA Live Music Club.
 It is a program to encourage recreational musicians and singers to perform live music.
 It consists of a free jam, placement into a band with other participants, then a series of coaching sessions/rehearsals culminating in a professionally staged live public performance with other new bands.
 There is a fee to do the Program.
-On completion, participants receive six months free membership of the SA Live Music Club.
 There is also a Young Warriors Program for participants aged 18 years and under.
-Weekend WarriorsTM is a Trademark of RMM Pty Ltd. The Weekend Warriors Program is managed and delivered in South Australia through Holden Hill Music, not the SA Live Music Club.
+Weekend WarriorsTM is a Trademark of Recreational Music Making MM Pty Ltd (RMM).
+The Weekend Warriors Program is managed and delivered in South Australia through Holden Hill Music, not the SA Live Music Club.
 Click here to go to more information about the Weekend Warriors Program.

 Q3.
 What do I get for my Membership fee, what are the benefits of belonging to the Club?